programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 In this case **path** refers to all the nodes and relationships that connect to Berlin Button Factory.
 The next line is a call to our user written APOC library.
 Here we call Gephi in the workspace called **"workspace0"**.
-Note that you may need to rename your workspace to match.
+(You may need to rename your workspace to match.)
 The return call passes the results back to Gephi to display.

-You can call this query using the command line tools that come packaged with Neo4j or you can use the web interface.
+You can call this query using the command line tools that come packaged with Neo4j or you can use the [web interface](http://localhost:7474/browser/).
 {% include figure.html filename="browser_neo4j.png" caption="Neo4j web interface that runs on the localhost" %}

 If we were to use the command line tools it would look like this: